Coffee-0xFF/MCBE_Android_Patcher/README.md

 **On Android**
 1) Make a backup of your worlds

-2) Using a file manager, copy the apks from the Google Play Store split apk into a folder, compress the files into a zip (some file managers, like X-Plore for example, do the compression automatically) and rename the zip file to Minecraft.zip
+2) Using a file manager, copy the APKs from the split APK downloaded from the Google Play Store to a folder, compress the files into a zip (some file managers, like X-Plore for example, do compression automatically), and rename the zip file to Minecraft.zip

 <img src="./images/screen.gif" width="350px" height="700px" />